dthomas601/fuzzing_tutorial/1_Vulnerabilities/README.md

 ## Vulnerabilities Explored

-In each part of this section, the goal is to provide a brief introduction to the common software vulnerabilities.
+In each part of these sections, the goal is to provide a brief introduction to the common software vulnerabilities.
 These examples are shown using C/C++ code examples.

 #### Integer Overflow

-An integer overflow is an arithmetic overflow error where the result of an operation does not fit in given memory space.
+An integer overflow is an arithmetic overflow error where the result of an operation does not fit into memory space.

 Instead of displaying an error, the result is often unexpected.
 It is the 13th most dangerous weakness in the CWE Top 25 (cwe.mitre.org/top25/archive/2022/2022_cwe_top25.html).